-Chapters are requested to encourage chapter members to participate (at no cost) in the surveys during the summer, usually June and July, by providing data for collection.
-The subsequent reports include national averages as well as data specifically for any state or metropolitan area with sufficient participation.
+Chapters are requested to encourage chapter members to participate (at no cost) in the surveys during the spring by providing data for collection.
+The subsequent reports include national averages and data specifically for any state or metropolitan area with sufficient participation.